-- Program closures for repair or renovation when an alternate care setting is not provided - Unexpected prolonged child absence due to Family emergency or extended illnesses

-- Withdrawal from a regularly scheduled child care programs upon receipt of PCS orders - Withdrawal from a Youth Sport (occurring before midseason of the sport) upon receipt of PCS orders.
+- Program closures for repair or renovation when an alternate care setting is not provided - Unexpected prolonged child absences over two week, with Garrison Commander approval, due to Family emergency or extended illnesses - Other extenuating circumstances (Garrison Commander's decision). - Withdrawal from a Youth Sport (occurring before midseason of the sport) upon receipt of PCS orders.